ErikEJ/SqlCeToolbox/README.md

 If you need the Visual Studio 2010 extension, please contact me, and I can provide a link!

-## SQL Server Management Studio (SSMS) 18.x Extension
+## SQL Server Management Studio (SSMS) 17/18 Extension

 **Release**

-Download the latest version of the SSMS extension (for both 3.5, 4.0, SQLite and SQ Server) from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolboxforSSMS)
+Download the latest version of the SSMS 17 extension (for both 3.5, 4.0, SQLite and SQL Server) from [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=ErikEJ.SQLServerCompactSQLiteToolboxforSSMS)

 **Daily build**

-You can download the daily build from [VSIX Gallery](http://vsixgallery.com/extensions/d6c77c32-fe4b-4f6d-ad5d-f7b755212760/extension.vsix)
+You can download the daily build of the SSMS 18 extension from [VSIX Gallery](http://vsixgallery.com/extensions/d6c77c32-fe4b-4f6d-ad5d-f7b755212760/extension.vsix)

 You find the extension under the View menu in SSMS.

+**Installing the SSMS 17 extension**

-If you have trouble installing the SSMS extension, try the following command line:
+Use the following command line:

-`"C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\vsixinstaller.exe" "full path to extension.vsix"`
+`"C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\vsixinstaller.exe" "full path to extension.vsix"`

 ## EF Core Power Tools for Visual Studio 2017 and later